Ditectrev/awesome-digital-marketing/README.md

 ##### Content Strategy

-Content is the backbone of digital marketing, serving to attract, educate, and convert audiences at every stage of the buyer’s journey.
+Content is the backbone of digital marketing, serving to attract, educate, and convert audiences at every stage of the buyer's journey.
 A sophisticated content strategy aligns business goals with audience needs and search intent.

 - **Content Types:**
   - *Blog Posts & Articles:* In-depth guides, how-tos, and thought leadership.